Jessegunter/repo-1/README.md

 ## Origin and Over view

-* Zero Eyes was started in 2018 by a group of Navy SEALs
+* Zero Eyes was started in 2018 by a group of Navy SEALs.
+Mike Lahiff, Rob Huberty, Sam Alaimo, & Dustin Brooks.

 * The idea came about after the Stoneman douglas school shooting.
 This group of veterans wanted to come up with a solution that would help prevent as many deaths in these situations.